Pet Trusts In WA & OR: Caring for Your Pets When You Can No Longer Care for Them

 Pet trusts provide an advantage over simply providing for a pet in a will.
 Enforcing provisions in the will that do not specifically concern the allocation of assets can be difficult.
 Moreover, a pet may be left without care while the probate process is underway until various provisions in the will can be evaluated.
 A pet trust is a clear legal mandate for the immediate care of a pet.

-Vancouver Attorney John Lutgens is Ready to Help Protect Your Pet’s Future in Oregon or Washington State
+Vancouver Attorney John Lutgens is Ready to Help Protect Your Pet’s Future in Washington State

-For experienced and compassionate legal help planning for your financial future in Portland, Vancouver, or elsewhere throughout Oregon and Washington, contact Vancouver estate planning lawyer John Lutgens for a free consultation at 360-693-2119.
+For experienced and compassionate legal help planning for your financial future in Vancouver, or elsewhere throughout Washington, contact Vancouver estate planning lawyer John Lutgens for a free consultation at 360-693-2119.